dean6969/event-duck-pipeline/README.md

 ./remove_pipeline.sh
 ```

-This stops and removes Docker containers, networks, and volumes created for the project.
+This stops and removes Docker containers, networks, images and volumes created for the project.

 **Known Limitations & Improvements**